 Physicians in the center also see patients for other endocrine disorders such as high cholesterol, thyroid function and osteoporosis.
 The center provides an optimal environment for delivering comprehensive care along with excellent research.

-Faculty members in the departments of Child Health, Medicine and Ophthalmology were co-investigators in the Diabetes Control and Complications Trial, a landmark 10-year study funded by the National Institutes of Health that was designed to find the most effective way to prevent diabetes complications.
+Faculty members in the departments of Pediatrics, Medicine and Ophthalmology were co-investigators in the Diabetes Control and Complications Trial, a landmark 10-year study funded by the National Institutes of Health that was designed to find the most effective way to prevent diabetes complications.
+In fact, improvements made in hemoglobin A1c testing led to selection of a University of Missouri investigator's lab as the reference center for DCCT.

 Patients who qualify may become subjects in various ongoing clinical research trials.
 Research studies now being conducted at the center include clinical trials for: